alr-internship/self-supervised-depth-denoising/README.md

     All NaN values get replaced with 0
     Idea: Add mask to tell net where mask values are located
     Problem: Mask only for rs nans or also for zv nans?
+    Loss: The networks loss function sums up pixel loss, counting only the ones where no NaN is present in the data

 - [ ] normalize dataset
 - [ ] mask data